-The Health Department of Western Australia has licensed the School of Anatomy, Physiology and Human Biology to accept whole body donations from members of the Western Australian community.
+The Health Department of Western Australia has licensed the School of Human Sciences to accept whole body donations from members of the Western Australian community.

 The University is extremely grateful for generous bequests made by our donors.